People with Autism are not Dogs: Fostering Personal Agency

 “She (and I) are fine with the idea that she simply stays living with us, dependent on us forever.”

 My partner and I worked very hard training Maggie when she was little and still continue to do so even though she is now 3 years old.
 I am trained as a behavior professional in the use of Applied Behavior Analysis.
-(For those of you who are ABA folks, I’m old enough to have seen the some of the original forms of ABA used in the autism world.
-I chose not to go forward with my BCBA certification but I know and use the basics.)
+(For those of you who are ABA folks, I’m old enough to have seen some of the original forms of ABA used in the autism world in addition to the developments over the years.
+I chose not to go forward with my BCBA certification but I know and use many aspects as appropriate for child and family.)
 The similarities of training Maggie and the use of ABA techniques is of course, strikingly similar.
 We taught her all of the usuals plus a few “parlor tricks,” as a colleague used to call them.
 Maggie is very food focused, so it was easy to gain her compliance and she learned fairly easily – just as there are some children who are very motivated by particular reinforcers and will learn what to do for access to those reinforcers (e.g. ipad time, spinning toys, or small candies).

 Now, what is fundamentally different between a wonderfully compliant dog and a person?
 Well, I’d liketo introduce you to the beautiful human drive called “personal agency.”
 People want control over their lives.
 We want to make our own choices and understand how those choices impact ourselves and the world around us.
 We want to feel control and agency that is personalized to us.
 When Maggie turned on a dime to be with me instead of continuing on our routine walk, she demonstrated the difference between a human with autism and a dog.
 We all know or have heard stories of the person with autism who knows maps and directions better than we ever could.
 They strive to control where and which direction to go, sometimes resulting in embarrassing, painful, and/or scary behaviors.
 Maggie does not have the drive for her own agenda to be first and foremost.
 Sure, we trained some of that out of her early on but her drive to follow me, her source for food and love, is much more important to her than her drive to explore and leave that safety.
 She (and I) are fine with the idea that she simply stays living with us, dependent on us forever.
 We have no aspirations of her growing up and leaving home to live on her own, finding her own way in the world, making decisions for herself.
 But guess what!?
 This is not the case for autistic people!
 We need to be guiding our children with autism to not only comply when it is important to do so but also to follow their own inner voice, trust themselves and their decisions, and to explore new horizons safely.
 We need to guide them to discover and embrace their own personal agency in ways that work not only for themselves but for those around them.
 The seed of this growth toward independence is called personal agency.